stelviodev/stelvio/docs/guides/api-gateway.md

 This way, the API Gateway will respond to requests made to `dev.api.example.com` in the development environment and `prod.api.example.com` in the production environment.

+### Exposing API Gateway along with other resources

+If you want to expose an API Gateway along with other resources, such as S3 Buckets, you can use the [Cloudfront Router component](/guides/cloudfront-router/).

 ### Behind the Scenes